jibarnhart/3dbinpacking/README.md

 3D Bin Packing
 ====

+This repository is a fork of this repository https://github.com/enzoruiz/3dbinpacking.
+I made a few adjustments to make this algorithm work better for our use case.

 3D Bin Packing implementation based on [this paper](erick_dube_507-034.pdf).
 The code is based on [gedex](https://github.com/gedex/bp3d) implementation in Go.

 ## Features